flowroute/flowroute-numbers-python/README.md

 ##TelephoneNumbersController<a name=telephonecontroller></a>

 The TelephoneNumbersController supports all of the methods necessary to purchase a new phone number and to manage your owned phone number inventory.
-Methods are added to a Python file, and then that file run from a command line.
 The following shows a sample file named **phonenumbers.py** file that invokes only the TelephoneNumbersController methods:

 	from FlowrouteNumbersLib.Controllers.TelephoneNumbersController import *
 	from FlowrouteNumbersLib.Models import *